paurkedal/ocaml-caqti/README.md

 ## Synopsis

-Caqti is an library providing an abstraction over relational databases and other external data interfaces which is queried by passing a string along with typed parameters, and which responds with a sequence of typed tuples.
+Caqti is an library providing a common API to SQL databases and similar data interfaces.
+The assumption is that the data service is queried by passing a string along with typed parameters, and responds with a sequence of typed tuples.
 Caqti may be used directly or to provide multi-database support to higher-level solutions, like code generators and syntax extensions.